MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/working-with-local-psrepositories.md

 # Publish to a file share repo - the NuGet API key must be a non-blank string
 Publish-Module -Path 'F:\OfflinePowerShellGet' -Repository LocalPsRepo -NuGetApiKey 'AnyStringWillDo'
 ```

+## PowerShellGet repositories using Packaging solutions

+You can also use packaging solutions like Azure Artifacts to host a private or public PowerShellGet
+repository.
+For more information and instructions, see the [Azure Artifacts documentation](https://docs.microsoft.com/azure/devops/artifacts/tutorials/private-powershell-library).

 > [!IMPORTANT]
 > To ensure security, API keys should not be hard-coded in scripts.
 Use a secure key management